lbormann/darts-hub/README.md

 # AUTODARTS-DESKTOP

 Autodarts-desktop manages several apps for https://autodarts.io.
-It handles automatic download/updates, configuration and starting of apps.
+It handles automatic download/updates, offers a configuration-gui and starting of apps by a list of curated profiles.
-It uses pre-configured profiles for every scenario.

 ## IMPORTANT!!